 Secret fat-burner: Protein

 Protein helps with weight loss in a number of ways.
 First, your body uses more energy—think calories—to break down protein foods than it does to break down other foods.
 Protein also helps you hang onto muscle mass as you’re losing weight, and since muscle burns more calories than fat, you want to keep as much of it as you can.
 Finally, protein dampens hunger better than carbohydrates do, says Donald K. Layman, PhD, the Journal of Nutrition study’s lead researcher, adding that decreasing carbohydrates also helped the protein group lose weight.
+A single egg has six grams of protein, making them one of the top foods that burn fat.
 Use these tricks to eat more healthy protein without even trying.

 Walnuts and almonds

 Plenty of studies point to nuts—aka the best disease fighter in your pantry—as one of the fat-burning foods you should add to your diet (as long as you don’t go overboard).
 Chalk it up to their fiber, their protein, and their good fat, which may increase the body’s sensitivity to insulin, aiding weight loss.
 Walnuts are one of the best non-fish sources of omega-3 fatty acids, and almonds provide an extra benefit in the form of bone-building calcium.
 Check out more non-dairy sources of calcium that give you the nutrients you need.